-The denominator requires continuous enrollment in Medicaid during the measurement year and the three or four years prior to the measurement year.
+The denominator requires continuous enrollment in Medicaid during the measurement year or in commercial during the measurement year and the two years prior to the measurement year.
 Women with evidence of a hysterectomy are excluded.
 The numerator is based on identification of CPT, HCPCS, ICD-9, ICD-10, and UB revenue codes in the claims data that indicate a Pap test.